 During our trip to the Rocky Mountains in Alberta and British Columbia (BC), in August 2016, we undertook a helicopter ride lasting 30 minutes over the mountain ranges and the Boreal Forests of Revelstoke, BC.
 The town is located 641 km East of Vancouver, on the banks of the Columbia River.

 Canada is home to 10 per cent of the world’s forest cover and 30 per cent of the world’s Boreal Forests.
 About 38 per cent of Canada’s land area is forested, or about 3.4 million out of 9.1 million square km.
 92% of these forests are owned by the government and is highly regulated and monitored.
-Slightly more than half of this area is classified as commercial forest capable of producing merchantable trees and has not been reserved for other uses such as parks.
+Slightly more than half of this area is classified as commercial forest capable of producing merchantable trees.

 Various government agencies identify intended methods of cutting, reforesting, and managing timber resources within the defined area of responsibility.
 The forest management planning time frame considered is 200 years, representing two full life cycles, or ‘rotations’.